 With the 192 polyphony, you can play some very complex music pieces with sustaining without losing any notes.

-We have an easy pick on the speaker system considering the Kawai ES110 vs the Yamaha P125.
-Although both instruments have 14W power output, the P125’s 2-way with 4 speakers is a clear winner.
+We have an easy pick on the speaker system, considering the Kawai ES110 vs the Yamaha P125.
+Although both instruments have 14W power output, the P125’s 2-way with four speakers is a clear winner.
 The 2-way speaker system produces an expansive piano sound in both upward and downward directions.

 Both models feature the Speaker EQ function that optimizes the speakers when the instrument is put on a tabletop.